 Note: In step 2, you could instead select the processes tab, however items listed there change position all the time and it might be a little challenging selecting your application.

-How to force close an application using a keyboard shortcut
+How to force close a program using a keyboard shortcut

-To force close an application using your keyboard, press and hold down the Alt key and tap the F4 key, and release the Alt key.
+To force close an application using your keyboard, press and hold down the Alt key, tap the F4 key, and release the Alt key.
 (Alt + F4).
 This will work for any version of Windows.

 Important: If you don’t have the application selected first, the keyboard won’t work.
-To make sure it’s selected click anywhere in the application or border where the title is displayed.
-For fullscreen applications or games, hold down the Alt key and tap the Tab key repeatedly until the application is selected.
+To make sure it’s selected click anywhere in it or in the border where the title is displayed.
+For fullscreen applications or games, hold down the Alt key and tap the Tab key repeatedly until it is selected.
 Release the Alt key once the app has been selected.

 - Open the Command Prompt window by using the search feature in the taskbar and typing in command prompt.
 Then left-click on Run as administrator.

 - Type tasklist into the Command Prompt application to see the task list of applications and other background processes currently running.

 - Type in the following command: